skynettechnologies/silverstripe-allinoneaccessibility/README.md

 #### [Affiliate Partnership](https://www.skynettechnologies.com/affiliate-partner)

-Join our affiliate program and earn commissions by promoting All in One Accessibility™.
+Join our affiliate program and earn commissions by promoting All in One Accessibility®.
 Share our Widget with your network and help businesses improve their website accessibility while generating revenue.

 For more details, Please visit [Partnership Opportunities Page](https://www.skynettechnologies.com/partner-program)